 The very first thing you should do and probably the most important is to learn everything you can about cord blood banking so you can make the most informed decision.
 Start by asking the basic questions, which we have answered for you below:

 - WHAT IS CORD BLOOD BANKING?
 Cord blood banking is the process of collecting and storing your baby’s umbilical cord blood at the time of birth.
-The stem cells from the umbilical cord blood are collected immediately after the baby is born and the cells are shipped to a lab where they are stored for future medical use.
+The stem cells from the umbilical cord blood are collected immediately after the baby is born.
+The cells are then shipped to a lab where they are stored for future medical use.

 - WHAT ABOUT CORD TISSUE AND PLACENTA TISSUE?
 In addition to banking cord blood, Americord also offers cord tissue and placenta tissue storage.
-Cord tissue is a 100% genetic match to the baby and placenta tissue cells are a 100% genetic match to the mother, so saving these cells offers even more benefits for your family’s health.
+Cord tissue is a 100% genetic match to the baby.
+Placenta tissue cells are a 100% genetic match to the mother.
+There are even more benefits to your family’s healthy by saving these stem cells.
 These stem cells, called mesenchymal stem cells (MSCs), can differentiate into many types of cells and tissues such as organ and muscle tissue, skin, bone, cartilage and fat cells.
 The potential uses are infinite!

 After you feel knowledgeable on the topic of cord blood banking, it is time to choose which bank you will store your baby’s cord blood with.
 Some important factors to consider are the services each bank offers, the bank’s success rate and reviews, and the cost of banking and the pricing plans offered.
 Compare what each bank has to offer so that you are sure you are making the best decision for your family.